C1orf68: Protein level regulation

-Subcellular Localization
+Subcellular localization

 Skin-specific protein 32 is predicted to be localized in the cytoplasm.
 The protein has been shown to occupy the cytoplasm within skin cells, which can be observed in the immunofluorescence staining in Human Protein Atlas, Subcellular.

 Evolution

 Paralogs

 There are no known paralogs of C1orf68.

 Orthologs

-C1orf68 has a range of orthologs within mammals, and some amphibians, specifically shown in two Frog species.
-The ortholog sequence similarity percentages range from 96-23%.
+C1orf68 has a range of orthologs within mammals, and some amphibians, specifically shown in two frog species.
+The ortholog sequence similarity percentages range from 96 to 23%.
 There are no orthologs in birds, fish, and reptiles but there was a few in amphibians.
-Additionally, within the Mammals, there was no orthologs in Cetacea (marine mammals).
+Additionally, within the mammals, there was no orthologs in Cetacea (marine mammals).
 The most highly conserved amino acids across mammals and amphibians with available sequences are Pro61, Pro73, Pro126, Pro182, which are all proline amino acids.

 The figure below shows more information about the evolutionary rate of C1orf68 throughout its orthologs.
 The rate of evolution of C1orf68 was observed to be fast when comparing to cytochrome c and fibrinogen alpha.
 This observation is determined since C1orf68 appears to evolve at a similar rate to fibrinogen alpha, which serves as a standard for rapidly evolving genes.